How Much House Can I Afford? How To Assess Your Finances And Calculate What To Spend

-- VA loan: A VA loan is a mortgage option available to United States veterans, service members and their (usually) un-remarried surviving They’re offered by traditional lenders and backed by the U.S. Department of Veteran Affairs.
+- VA loan: A VA loan is a mortgage option available to United States veterans, service members and their (usually) un-remarried surviving.
+They’re offered by traditional lenders and backed by the U.S. Department of Veteran Affairs.
 VA loans are no-down-payment loans that offer more lenient income requirements and have no required credit minimum - though most lenders do.
 Rocket Mortgage® requires a 580 minimum median credit score.

 - FHA loan: An FHA loan is a loan that is backed by the Federal Housing Administration.
 If you have a lower credit score and less money for a down payment, you might qualify for an FHA loan.
 To qualify through Rocket Mortgage, you’ll need a 580 median credit score and a 3.5% down payment.

 - USDA loan: A USDA loan is backed by the U.S. Department of Agriculture.
 You could be eligible for a USDA loan if you want to buy property in a qualifying rural or suburban area and if you’re a low-to-moderate income earner.
 You can get a USDA loan with no down payment.

 - Jumbo loan: Jumbo loans – also referred to as Jumbo Smart loans – allow you to get a loan amount higher than $647,200, the current conforming loan limit.
 You'll need a higher down payment – at least 10.01% for loans up to $2 million – and a credit score of at least 680.

 All three government-backed loans have mortgage limits, which is a handy way to help you stay in a healthy debt-budget range.
 At this time, Rocket Mortgage doesn’t offer USDA loans.